spack/spack/lib/spack/docs/contribution_guide.rst

 The stack configuration is a spack environment file with two additional sections added.
 Stack configurations should be located in ``share/spack/gitlab/cloud_pipelines/stacks/<stack_name>/spack.yaml``.

-The first section is optional depending on whether or not the stack will run on runners using a docker image or in the runners' native shell, or there are other stack specific CI modifications required.
-For more information on what goes in the ``ci`` section refer to the docs on pipelines.
+The ``ci`` section is generally used to define stack specific mappings such as image or tags.
+For more information on what can go into the ``ci`` section refer to the docs on pipelines.

-The second section is for CDash.
+The ``cdash`` section is used for defining where to upload the results of builds.
 Spack configures most of the details for posting pipeline results to `cdash.spack.io <https://cdash.spack.io/index.php?project=Spack+Testing>`_.
-The only requirement in the stack configuration is to define a ``build-group`` that is unique, usually this can be a long name of the stack.
+The only requirement in the stack configuration is to define a ``build-group`` that is unique, this is usually the long name of the stack.

 An example stack that builds ``zlib``.